waku-org/specs/standards/core/store-sync.md

 This feature allow a node to fill the gap in messages for the period it was last offline.
 At startup, a node use the Store protocol to query a random node for the time interval since it was last online.
+Messages returned my the query are then added to the node local archive storage.
 It is RECOMMENDED” to limit the time interval to a maximum of 6 hours.

 ### Waku Sync

 Nodes that stay online can still miss messages.
-Waku Sync is used to find those messages by periodically syncing with random nodes.
+[Waku Sync](TODO link to spec) is the protocol used to find those messages by periodically syncing with random nodes.
-It is RECOMMENDED to trigger a sync every 5 minutes for the time range of the last hour.
+It is RECOMMENDED to trigger a sync every 5 minutes for a time range of the last hour.
-After both hash set are reconciled, the Store protocol is used to reciprocally query the other node with the hash differences found.
+After both message hash sets are reconciled, the Store protocol is used to reciprocally query the other node with the message hash differences found.

-TODO link to spec
+Messages returned my the query are then added to the node local Waku sync and archive storage.

 ## Copyright